antidot-framework/antidot-docs/docs/README.md

 ## Routing

-The routing system gives two levels of pipelines, [Global Pipeline](/#Global-Pipeline) and [Routed Pipeline](/#Routed-Pipeline)
+The routing system gives two levels of pipelines, [Global Pipeline](/#Global-Pipeline), and [Routed Pipeline](/#Routed-Pipeline)

 ### Global Pipeline

-Consist in a middleware collection that encapsulates complete lifecycle from the begin of the HTTP Request to the en of the HTTP Response
+Consist in a middleware collection that encapsulates complete lifecycle from the begin of the HTTP Request to the end of the HTTP Response

-This image from [Slim Framework]() documentation describes perfectly the Middleware pattern
+This image from [Slim Framework](http://www.slimframework.com/docs/v3/concepts/middleware.html) documentation describes perfectly the Middleware pattern

 ![Middleware](/images/middleware.png)